thomanil/Grid/README.md

 ## DESCRIPTION:

 A simple implementation of two dimensional array in JavaScript.
-Including basic utility methods like width(), height(), getRows() as well as the basic functional enumerator methods like each() and map().
+Includes basic utility methods like width(), height(), getRows() as well as the basic functional enumerator methods like each() and map().

 Relies on [Underscore.js](https://github.com/documentcloud/underscore) for basic iteration functions.

+## TODO:

+- Create corresponding members on Grid object, delegate to functions
+- Finish writing test cases
+- Implement more enumerator methods?

 ## LICENSE: